CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson14a_Threat_Hunting.md

 ## Lab Scenario

 You're a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
-Threat intelligence has warned you about a **Command-and-Control (C2)** technique in which malware on a compromised host quietly "beacons" out to an attacker's server — often disguised as ordinary DNS lookups.
+Threat intelligence has warned you about a **Command-and-Control (C2)** technique in which malware on a compromised host quietly "beacons" out to an attacker's server - often disguised as ordinary DNS lookups.
 Your job is to _hunt_: proactively search your logs for signs of this activity, rather than waiting for an alert.

-> **Where this lab runs:** You'll work in the Microsoft Defender portal (which hosts Microsoft Sentinel), signed in from the **WIN-1 virtual machine** in your CloudLabs environment using the tenant credentials CloudLabs provides. **Do not use your personal computer.**

 ### How this lab handles data

 Real threat hunting depends on log data already existing in your workspace.
-Getting fresh data into Sentinel involves a slow chain — connecting a server, configuring a data collection rule, running an attack, and waiting for events to ingest and for jobs to finish (often **hours**).
+Getting fresh data into Sentinel involves a slow chain - connecting a server, configuring a data collection rule, running an attack, and waiting for events to ingest and for jobs to finish (often **hours**).

 **To keep you hunting instead of waiting, this lab uses pre-populated data.** Your workspace (**SentinelWorkspace-01**) has already been loaded with the `SecurityEvent` data from a simulated C2 attack, so every query you run returns results immediately.
-The data-generation steps (Azure Arc, the data collection rule, and the C2 script) have already been done for you and are summarized at the end for reference only — you do **not** need to run them.
+The data-generation steps (Azure Arc, the data collection rule, and the C2 script) have already been done for you and are summarized at the end for reference only - you do **not** need to run them.

-> **Analogy:** Instead of asking you to plant a garden and wait months for it to grow, we've given you a garden that's already grown so you can get straight to the actual skill — hunting through it.
+> **Analogy:** Instead of asking you to plant a garden and wait months for it to grow, we've given you a garden that's already grown so you can get straight to the actual skill - hunting through it.

 ## Lab objectives